pchanda/TinkerML/_posts/2018-02-02-Protein-Graph-Convolutions.md

 This post shows how to implement a simple graph convolutional deep learning method to predict interfaces between protein residues, i.e. given a pair of interacting proteins, can we classify a pair of amino acid residues as interacting or not.
 This is based on the paper published in NIPS 2017 (Protein Interface Prediction using Graph Convolutional Networks).

-The code and data here follows the published [repository](https://github.com/fouticus/pipgcn/).
+The code and data here is a simplified and easy to understand version based on the published [repository](https://github.com/fouticus/pipgcn/).
+My goal is to quickly introduce the readers to a deep learning architecture that uses graph convolutions without getting bogged down with the internals of protein structure.

 First I start with the description of the training data and then how we can build a graph convolutional model step by step using the data to solve the protein interface prediction problem.
 First load the training data 'train.cpkl' as :